-Zoning recommendations for specific sites that do not fall into the broad infrastructure groups outlined above, will be zoned based on best practice and Department of Planning, Infrastructure and Environment zoning guidelines.
+Zoning recommendations for specific sites that do not fall into the broad infrastructure groups outlined above, will be zoned based on best practice and Department of Planning, and Environment's (DPE's) zoning guidelines.

-It is also recommended that infrastructure be categorised in Land Zoning Maps in accordance with definitions contained in State Environmental Planning Policy (Infrastructure).
+It is also recommended that infrastructure be categorised in Land Zoning Maps in accordance with definitions contained in State Environmental Planning Policy (Transport and Infrastructure) 2021.

-The SP1 Special Activities Zone will not be used at this time as there are no relevant land uses in the MidCoast that need to be accommodated in this zone.
+The SP1 Special Activities Zone will not be used at this time in the MidCoast LEP as there are no relevant land uses in the MidCoast that need to be accommodated in this zone.